BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 3. Tagging input images

 In theory, you can just pass all of your input images to the trainer without any tags, and get a textual inversion embedding out the other side.
-However, the embedding will be _way_ more flexible as if you spend some time tagging the images first.
-The good news is, the tags from the generation process above are already halfway to what you need.
+However, a little bit of tweaking and simplifying of the training tags will go a long way to improving the output.

 ## Naming your character